ghostpeps/math/README.md

 # Math
-This site helps you see math.
+From π to e<sup>iπ</sup>, this site can help you with difficult math.